YoeDistro/yoe-distro/docs/superproject-management.md

    build, and be able to rebuild any version on any machine.
 1. all build and configuration files (local.conf, etc) must be stored in git.
 1. project structure is obvious and easy to understand.
-Obscure steps such as copying on soft-linking setup scripts that may be modified is minimized.
+Obscure steps such as copying or soft-linking setup scripts that may be modified is minimized.
 1. hard to make mistakes such as changing a layer version or config file, and then forgetting to record this change.
 1. easy to add/remove layers to the build.